inbzar/docs/apps/docs/content/modules/gift-cards/backend/send-gift-card-to-customer.md

 ## Prerequisites

-### Medusa Components
+### InBzar Components

-It's assumed that you already have a Medusa backend installed and set up.
+It's assumed that you already have a InBzar backend installed and set up.
 If not, you can follow the [quickstart guide](../../../development/backend/install.mdx) to get started.
-The Medusa backend must also have an event bus module installed, which is available when using the default Medusa backend starter.
+The InBzar backend must also have an event bus module installed, which is available when using the default InBzar backend starter.

 ### Notification Provider